jlink/property-based-testing-in-kotlin/docs/README.md

   }
   ```

-  In this case the lifecycle changes in so far that all invocations of property methods
+  In this case the lifecycle changes in so far as all invocations of property methods
   will share them same singleton instance as `this` reference,
   which is similar to Jupiter's `TestInstance.Lifecycle.PER_CLASS`.
   Sadly, IntelliJ does not recognize Kotlin's `object` definitions as test container classes